CARC 296 Active

 Cause Frequency

-Authorization issued for a different provider The precertification or authorization number on the claim was obtained for a different provider than the one who rendered and billed the services Most Common
+Authorization issued to different provider The precertification or authorization number was obtained by or issued to a different provider than the one who rendered and billed the services Most Common

 How to Resolve